scottrlarson/profession/content/publications/publication-scam-avoidance.md

 With the 2020 COVID-19 crisis causing many to work from home, it's more important than ever to have a set of tools to deal with threats that come your way.

-In this publication, I will help you **identify threats** so that you can **avoid being deceived** by malicious calls to action, and it's important to know how to deal with an attack after your **device has been compromised**.
+In this publication, I will help you **identify threats** so that you can **avoid being deceived** by malicious calls to action.
+If your **device has been compromised** by a scam, its important to [learn](/publications/publication-scam-avoidance3#protecting-yourself-after-the-scam) how to deal with an attack after the fact.

 - [The best security is awareness](/publications/publication-scam-avoidance#the-best-security-is-awareness)
 - [The psychology behind decision making](/publications/publication-scam-avoidance#the-psychology-behind-decision-making)